 \section{Optimistic Mirror-Prox}

 To begin with, we propose a non-adaptive algorithm for the problem \eqref{eq:adv_pi_problem} (with $c=n$ and $U=\Delta_{n-1}$, then $j=1$ for all $f_{ij}$).
 Although this case is not the main focus of this paper, it is an important intermediate result, as it provides the foundation for developing our main algorithm by transferring this approach to the non-convex case with added adaptivity.
 The development of our algorithm is motivated by the evolution of optimization methods for saddle point problems \eqref{eq:min_max}.

 The easiest option to obtain methods for saddle point problems is to adapt gradient schemes from minimization tasks.
 In this way, it is possible to obtain, for example, the Stochastic Gradient Descent Ascent (SGDA) method.
-However, this scheme is inadequate both from the theoretical perspective and in terms of its application to the simplest problems of the form \eqref{eq:min_max} \cite{beznosikov2023smooth}.
+However, this scheme is inadequate both from the theoretical perspective and in terms of its application to the simplest problems of the form \eqref{eq:min_max} \cite{goodfellow2016nips, beznosikov2023smooth}.
 Therefore, it is suggested to use more advanced algorithms such as Extragradient \cite{korpelevich1976extragradient}.
 For our non-Euclidean geometry, it makes sense to consider an appropriate modification of Extragradient -- Mirror-Prox \cite{juditsky2011solving}.
 However, both Extragradient and Mirror-Prox require two oracle calls per iteration.
 To address this, so-called Optimistic version of these algorithms can be applied \cite{popov1980modification}.
 It requires only one oracle call per iteration.
 It turns out that the Extragradient and Optimistic updates outperform SGDA not only in the theory, but also in deep learning, particularly in training GANs \cite{daskalakis2017training, gidel2018variational, mertikopoulos2018optimistic, chavdarova2019reducing, liang2019interaction, peng2020training}.

 We note that this algorithm is mostly auxiliary, even though it represents particular interest (see Discussion after Theorem \ref{theorem:optimistic_mirror_prox}).

 \textbf{Discussion.} Algorithm \ref{algorithm:optimistic_mirror_prox} follows a structured pipeline.
 It employs steps that closely resemble gradient descent for updating the parameter $\theta$, while utilizing Softmax (denoted as $\text{SM}$ in Algorithm~\ref{algorithm:optimistic_mirror_prox}) to update $\pi$, which corresponds to a Mirror Ascent step.
 To achieve theoretical guarantees, Optimistic Mirror-Prox introduces an additional hyperparameter $\alpha$ and implements a negative momentum technique, preventing steps from becoming too sharp.